 This was discovered with a long series of links in bullet format, where I had a link pointing to wiki pages as "[target-page#target-anchor|Cool Text]", with a note in brackets after it that turned my entire wiki page link string into a label and broke the link.

 Note: I have not tested this in the latest 2.x or 3.x versions, but I also couldn't find any existing issue reports that cover this problem.

-#2 Updated by Anonymous about 3 years ago
+#2 Updated by Anonymous over 3 years ago